 Laura graduated from Queen Mary University of London in 2008 with a bachelor’s degree in history.
 She went on to obtain a master’s degree from Kings College London, before pursuing a career in law.

 Laura completed her Graduate Diploma in Law/Common Professional Exam at in 2012 and her Legal Practice Course in 2015, both at Bournemouth University.
 Laura spent several years working for a firm in Dorset where she began her training.

-Laura became a trainee solicitor with Blake Morgan in October 2016 and qualified as a solicitor in February 2017.
+Laura started her career with the succession and tax team at Blake Morgan in October 2016 and qualified as a solicitor in February 2017.

 - Assisting trustees with investing trust funds.